Updated: Feb 25, 2021

 First: Reconcile your trust account bank statement

 A trust account reconciliation is an act of making our bank statement compatible with our trust accounting software or manual records.
 This is an extremely important aspect of ongoing compliance and administration.
-Reconciliation also gives you an overview of any clarity across your trust accounting records, help you match them with transactions on your bank statement.
+Reconciliation also gives you an overview of any clarity across your trust accounting records, helps you match them with transactions on your bank statement.

 In spite of the fact that the bank statement is worthy to trust, there may be some figures that need to verify on the bank statement.